Breaking down total compensation at startups: the Woola example

 When talking about compensation, most people naturally focus on salary.
 But when it comes to startups, particularly smaller ones, the concept of "total compensation" goes far beyond just a paycheck.

 Total compensation refers to the entire value of everything you gain from a job, not just your base salary.
-It includes tangible components like bonuses, stock options, and health benefits, as well as intangible perks like work-life balance, career development, and workplace culture.
+It includes tangible components, such as bonuses, stock options, and health benefits, as well as intangible perks like work-life balance, career development, and a positive workplace culture.

 At small startups, total compensation is a package that reflects the company’s current resources, priorities, and ambitions.
 Understanding these nuances can help you better evaluate a startup job offer and see if it aligns with your personal and professional goals.